Yoga for beginners: Learn about the do’s and dont’s, truths and myths about Yoga

 – Jigar Gor (International Yoga & Ayurveda Consultant)

 Namaste!
-Everyone these days talks about practicing yoga and how they can’t live without their daily or weekly class.
+Doesn’t it seem like everyone is talking about practicing yoga and how they can’t live without their daily or weekly class?
+Even pregnant women are taking prenatal yoga classes.
 But if you’re a beginner, attending your first class can sometimes be overwhelming!
 It certainly was for me!

-If you’re nervous about your stepping onto the mat for the first time, here are a few tips and tricks that can help you on your yoga journey as a beginner:
+If you’re nervous about your stepping onto the mat for the first time, this article covers all you need to know about yoga for beginners.

 Truths and myths about yoga